• Skip to primary navigation

 Instructions

-• This recipe uses extra sauce, so the longer we let it bubble and keep hot, the more it will thicken.
+- This recipe has a lot of sauce.
+So the longer we let it bubble and keep hot, the more it will thicken.
 Let it cook and thicken on medium-low heat for a few minutes.
 With a wooden spoon, stir throughout while it cooks.
+It will thicken even more when it cools.

 Notes